kulsoom690/kulsoom690/README.md

 ### 🚀 What I Do

 <!-- ✏️ EDIT the lines below to match your real projects -->
-> **📱 Mobile App Development:** Building cross-platform apps with Flutter & Dart — including my final year project **smartScalX**, an app that estimates weight and calories.
+> **🤖 AI Agent Development:** Building AI agents and automation workflows that handle real-world tasks — connecting LLMs, APIs, and tools to make software smarter and more autonomous.
 >
-> **⚙️ DevOps & Automation:** Working with Docker, Kubernetes, and CI/CD pipelines to automate builds, testing, and deployment.
+> **📱 Android App Development:** Creating cross-platform Android apps with Flutter & Dart, including **smartScalX**, an app that estimates weight and calories.
 >
-> **🌐 Web Development:** Creating clean, responsive web interfaces with HTML, CSS, and modern JavaScript.
+> **🌐 Web & Website Development:** Building responsive web apps and websites with HTML, CSS, JavaScript, and modern frameworks.
 >
-> **📚 Always Learning:** Computer Science student exploring new tools, frameworks, and ways to write better software every day.
+> **📚 Always Learning:** Computer Science graduate exploring new tools, frameworks, and AI technologies to build better products every day.

 ---